HectareaGalbis/adp/docs/user-guide.md

 (CODE-LAG (END-TYPE-CODE) (ADP:DEFTYPE ALSO-A-TYPE? () NIL))
 ```

-So, if right now I write this:
+So, if I write this:

 ```
 (ADP:CODE-BLOCK (END-PARAMETER-CODE END-TYPE-CODE)